buildclubai/bitesize-notebook-financial-advisor/README.md

 ## Setup

+First Option (Jupyter Notebook):
+1. Use the notebook notebook/01_financial-analysis-notebook.ipynb to setup your project and generate the data.
+2. Use the notebook notebook/02_gradio-gpt.ipynb to test the advisor interface.

+Second Option (Python Script):
 1. Clone this repository
 2. Install required dependencies: `pip install -r requirements.txt`
 3. Copy `example.env` to `.env` and update the values: